NFL '98

 Like Sega's previous two NFL releases (NFL '95 and NFL '97), NFL '98 was released exclusively for the North American market.
 It was not only the last American football video game for the Sega Genesis, but it was one of the last sports games released for a 16-bit console.
-The game runs under a modified engine of Prime Time NFL starring Deion Sanders with updated 96-97 rosters.
+The game runs under a modified engine of Prime Time NFL with updated 96-97 rosters.

 In July 1997, Joe Montana filed a $5 million lawsuit against Sega, claiming that Sega breached his license agreement in regard to the game.

 Reception

-Released after Sega had discontinued the Genesis, NHL '98 was one of the last games for the system and was largely ignored by critics.
+Released after Sega had discontinued the Genesis, NFL '98 was one of the last games for the system and was largely ignored by critics.
 A brief review in GamePro was dismal, stating that "Although loaded with sharp features, like customization menus and stat tracking, the gameplay, graphics, and sound are disappointing.
 Players are clumsily animated, and it's easy to lose track of the ball when it's in the air—this game's almost too painful to play."
 They gave it a 3.0 out of 5 in control and a 2.0 in every other category (graphics, sound, and fun factor).